Eth3rna1/argus/README.md

 argus file
 ```

 Initializing Argus to send the keystrokes through email.
-Implemented email smtp servers are *smtp.gmail.com* and *smtp-mail.outlook.com*.

 (*Environment variables are the most critical here, you should have set the environment variables `EMAIL` and `PASSWORD`*)